MichaelTr7/Code_Blocks/README.md

 Folders:

-Importing Video Files - Grabs frames of video and stores in structure ready for processing/analysis
+Importing Video Files - Grabs frames of video (mp4, mov, avi, etc) and stores in structure ready for processing/analysis